Anshgupta0123/iris/README.md

 pip install numpy pandas scikit-learn matplotlib seaborn

-text

 ### 2. Run the Notebook

 - Download `IRIS_FLOWER_PREDICTION.ipynb`.
-- Open a terminal and start Jupyter Notebook:
+- Open a terminal and start Jupyter Notebook

-jupyter notebook

-text

 - Open the notebook file in your browser.

 ### 3. Execute